 A model-based engineering (MBE) approach offers a better way to design, develop, analyze, and maintain system architecture.
 Through the application of MBE tools, system architects and developers can

 The course focuses on fundamental MBE concepts for engineering real-time, embedded software systems through defining and documenting software and system architecture and validating system quality attributes (also commonly referred to as dependability properties and non-functional behavior).
 The course builds on the SAE AADL (Architecture Analysis and Design Language) standard for engineering real-time, embedded software systems.
-The course also provides an overview of various types of system and software modeling, such as AADL, MDA, SysML, and UML.

 This course consists of lectures, discussion, and exercises.
 Exercises are provided throughout the course to provide a concrete context for the issues.